Compulsory Acquisition

 - 10% or more of the outstanding securities in the relevant class.

-- The independent expert is required to specify a point valuation for the cash sum that is equal to the fair and reasonable value for the relevant security.
-This differs from the independent adviser’s task of certifying a cash sum as fair and reasonable under rule 57(1)(a).
+- If either limb of this threshold is met, the dominant owner must immediately engage an independent expert appointed by the Panel to determine the Final Consideration to be provided to the outstanding security holders (Expert Determination).
+The independent expert, in making the Expert Determination, is required to specify a point valuation for the cash sum that is equal to the fair and reasonable value for the relevant security.
+This differs from an independent adviser’s task of certifying the specified consideration which is a cash sum as fair and reasonable under rule 57(1)(a).

 Relevance of multiple classes (where rule 8(4) applies to an offer)

-- If a full offer is made for both voting and non-voting securities, and there is a challenge by outstanding security holders to the Specified Consideration for non-voting securities, the determination should be made as prescribed by rules 57(1)(a) and (b) – i.e., by setting a fair and reasonable value for each applicable class of securities.
-This is the case despite the fact that rule 8(4) will have applied when the offer prices were initially set.
+- If a full offer is made for both voting and non-voting securities, and there is a challenge by outstanding security holders to the specified consideration for non-voting securities, the determination should be made as prescribed by rules 57(1)(a) and (b) – i.e., by setting a fair and reasonable value for each applicable class of securities, as at the date of the acquisition notice.
+This is the case despite the fact that rule 8(4) only relates to the time at which the offer prices were initially set.

-- However, the offer price of the underlying securities may nonetheless be relevant for determining the fair and reasonable value of the other equity securities (for example, where the other equity securities derive their value from the voting securities as a result of conversion rights and the offer price is, in all the circumstances, an appropriate benchmark).
-In any event, it will be for the independent expert to assess what relevance, if any, it ascribes to any offer price in light of all relevant facts.
+- In addition, the compulsory acquisition price for the voting securities may nonetheless be relevant for determining the fair and reasonable value of the other equity securities.
+For example, where the ‘other’ equity securities derive their value from the voting securities as a result of conversion rights, the compulsory acquisition price is likely to be an appropriate benchmark.
+In any event, it will be for the independent expert to assess what relevance, if any, to the price for the voting securities in light of all relevant facts.

-- This approach may also apply in relation to a Certified Fair and Reasonable Amount.
+- This approach may also apply in relation to setting a Certified Fair and Reasonable Amount.

 -